gsomgsom/blog/posts/downwell-trails.md

 ---

-As this is finally the very last thing we need to do before we can actually do trails, which is defining multiple object types.
+And this is finally the very last thing we need to do before we can actually do trails, which is defining multiple object types.
 Each trail object (that will get deleted really fast) will need to be an instance of some class, but it can't be the `GameObject` class, since we want that class to have the behavior that follows the mouse and draws the circle.
 So now what we need to do is come up with a way of supporting multiple object types.
 There are multiple ways of doing this, but I'll go with the simple one:

 ```lua
 function createGameObject(type, x, y, opts)